 Finally, the Tamworth Tap is a 16th century part Tudor building in the shadow of Tamworth Castle.
 Eight handpulls usually feature one Tamworth ale, and there is a ‘CAMRA corner’ at the bottom of the stairs which includes a rare, complete set of Good Beer Guides.
 Themed events include beer tastings and ‘paint and sip’ sessions.

-All of the pubs in the competition are selected by CAMRA volunteers and judged on their atmosphere, decor, welcome, service, value for money, customer mix and most importantly – quality of beer.
-The four finalists will now have a chance to win the National Pub of the Year title for 2017, which will be announced in January 2023.
+All the pubs in the competition are selected by CAMRA volunteers and judged on their atmosphere, decor, welcome, service, value for money, customer mix and most importantly – quality of beer.
+The four finalists will now have a chance to win the National Pub of the Year title for 2022, which will be announced in January 2023.
 The competition has been on hold over the last two years due to COVID-19 restrictions and was last won by the Bell Inn in Aldworth, Berkshire in 2019.

-The four finalists will be presented with their super regional award at local events over the coming weeks.
+The four finalists will be presented with their awards at local events over the coming weeks.